commit-it-simple/commit-it-simple.github.io/index.markdown

 ## Introduction

 Git commit messages, like the comments that we _should_ be adding to our code, are means of putting the abstract and conceptual into easily relatable words.
-A good commit log can be the difference between the success or failure of understanding your own intentions six-months ago, understanding someone else's intentions a year ago, or a hot-fix to production code at an inconvenient hour of the night.
+A good commit log will allow you to understand the intentions behind you or someone else's code, potentially enabling you to successfully complete a hot-fix to production code at an inconvenient hour of the night.

-A light-weight structure to write commit messages around is a simple tool that can add great clarity to the thoughts and intentions of a software programmer.

-Git-Conga is designed first to be **helpful**, secondly **simple**, and thirdly **beautiful**.
+> Git-Conga is a simple tool to clarify the thoughts and intentions of a software programmer.
+It is designed to be **useful**, **simple**, and **beautiful**.
 In that order.

-Adopting new concepts, techniques, or tools come at an investment cost.
-If the result is not benefitial, the change-over isn't worth it.
-Computers and the software that run on them is as inherently complex as the humans that design and use them.
-Programmers need tools to make life simpler - this should be one of them.
-Software engineering is a creative endevour at its heart and - like a beautifully created artwork - should bring joy to its beholder.
+Writing good software is hard.
+Engineering is a creative endevour at its heart.
+Like a beautifully created artwork, the end result should bring joy to its beholder.
+Simpler is almost always better.

+The framework to support this should be as simple and effective as a [colour by numbers](https://en.wikipedia.org/wiki/Paint_by_number) kit.

+## Version Control

+Integrating well-formed commit messages with [Semantic Versioning](https://semver.org/) version numbers allows the messages in yout git log to specify your next version.

+For a version number [MAJOR.MINOR.PATCH](https://semver.org/#summary), increment:
+- MAJOR when incompatible or breaking changes are made
+- MINOR when backwards compatible features are added
+- PATCH when backwards compatible fixes are made

+By flagging changes in commit messages as breaking, a feature, or a fix, it becomes easy for an automated tool to suggest the next version number to be released.
+Less work for the developer, better version control for the user - a win-win situation.
+The programmer is now freed up to perform more important tasks.

-## Specification
+## Full Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).